javipacheco/cards-counters-bgg-catalog/doc_en.md

 }
 ```

-- **countCards**: Counts cards based on the conditions and adds extra points.
+- **countCards**: Counts cards based on the conditions and adds bonus.
   - **conditions**: List of conditions that must be met.
     - **condition**: Type of condition.
 Can be `"equal"`, `"notEqual"`, `"greater"`, `"less"`, `"greaterOrEqual"`, `"lessOrEqual"`.
 Example: `"equal"`
     - **field**: Field to which the condition applies.
 It can be any common card field like "id" or "points", or any of the game-specific fields added in the "metadata" section.
 Example: `"cardType"`